Fdawgs/yh-fhir-listeners/README.md

 ### Data Quality

 -   AllergyIntolerance resources:
-    -   Unable to provide SNOMED codes for allergies and intolerances in AllergyIntolerance resources due to these being free text inputs in TrakCare
+    -   Unable to provide SNOMED codes for allergies and intolerances in AllergyIntolerance resources due to there being free text inputs in TrakCare
     -   Low recordings of allergy and intolerance data in TrakCare:
         -   350,513 non-deceased patients with records in TrakCare as of 2020-11-19
             -   34,405 patients have ‘No Known Allergy’ recorded (9.8%)